-Based on my proposal that gender concord labels nP and bleeds the DP-internal counterparts to clause-level subject raising and subject agreement, I argue that both belong to the same domain of the grammar, which I take to be narrow syntax.
-Since number concord accompanies gender concord, I assume that the conclusion generalizes to it as well.
+Based on my proposal that gender concord labels nP and bleeds the DP-internal counterparts to clause-level subject raising and subject agreement, I argue that both gender concord and agreement operate in the domain of the grammar, which I take to be narrow syntax.
+Since number concord accompanies gender concord, I assume that the conclusion generalizes to it, thus gender-number concord is a syntactic phenomenon.